Johann van Graan: Coaching career

-Van Graan did not have any top level playing career.
-With family background in rugby, he showed very strong interest in analysis from an early age.
+Although Van Graan did not have a top level playing career, he had a family background in rugby and showed a strong interest in analysis from an early age.

-2004–2011 : Bulls and Blue Bulls
+2003–2011 : Bulls and Blue Bulls

-Van Graan started as a technical adviser for the Blue Bulls rugby team, initially working with their Vodacom Cup team, before moving into the same role with their Currie Cup team and the Bulls Super Rugby (then known as Super 14) team.
+Van Graan began working with the Bulls as young as 16, though his involvement wasn’t formalised until 2003.
+He started as a technical adviser for the Blue Bulls rugby team, initially working with their Vodacom Cup team, before moving into the same role with their Currie Cup team and the Bulls Super Rugby (then known as Super 14) team.
+Given his father’s high position in Blue Bulls Rugby Union, Johann’s involvement with the Bulls drew allegations of nepotism.
+However, their head coach at the time, Heyneke Meyer, has refuted these claims, asserting, “His father didn’t appoint him; there was never pressure on me.
+I appointed him.”
 He moved into a role as the teams' forwards and attack coach, helping the Bulls win three Super 14 titles in 2007 (under head coach Heyneke Meyer) and 2009 and 2010 (under Frans Ludeke).

 2012–2017 : South Africa

 He joined the Springboks coaching setup in 2012 as a technical adviser, where he again linked up with Heyneke Meyer.
 He became known for his attention to detail, utilising video analysis, and soon saw his role progressed to that of forwards coach.
 In the coaching restructure post-2015 Rugby World Cup, Van Graan was the only member of the coaching team to survive, and he continued in his role under new Springboks head coach Allister Coetzee.
+In May 2016, he was reportedly set to become the interim head coach of Bath Rugby following the dismissal of Mike Ford as director of rugby.
+However, this appointment ultimately did not materialise.

 2017–2022 : Munster

 In October 2017, it was confirmed that Van Graan would be leaving South Africa to join Irish Pro14 side Munster as their new head coach.
 He replaced outgoing Director of Rugby Rassie Erasmus, who was returning to South Africa.
 His first game with Munster was a 36–19 win away to Zebre in the Pro14 on 26 November 2017, although he officially took charge of the side the day after.
 He signed a two-year contract extension with Munster and the IRFU in April 2019.
 Van Graan left Munster upon the conclusion of the 2021–22 season.

-Bath

-Van Graan joined English Premiership club Bath on a long-term contract from the 2022–23 season.
+Van Graan’s Munster legacy is debated.
+While he took them to five semi-finals and a final, he never won a trophy.
+Some critics perceived his style as overly conservative and labelled him as a “pen-pusher.”
+However, figures such as Simon Zebo have defended his record, describing Van Graan as a “master tactician,” while also suggesting that internal challenges, including the lack of support and undermining from certain figures behind the scenes, negatively impacted the team’s results.